ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 You must meet these requirements to resize a boot volume:

-* When provisioning an instance, the size of the boot volume can be larger than the existing image size but not smaller.
+* When an instance is provisioned, the size of the boot volume can be larger than the existing image size but not smaller.
 The maximum boot volume size is 250 GB.
 * For an existing instance, you can increase the size of the boot volume up to the maximum size that was allowed during instance provisioning.
 * Encrypted boot volumes have no special requirements.
 * Supported operating systems are x86 and Linux.